sunmingtao/poker-hand-analysis/Leaks.md

 14. BB vs SB, when deep stacked, raise cbet on board that SB has a big nuts advantage (KKQ, or KQ8)
 15. Call check raise with gut shot on flush draw board (e.g. QsTc on 5c7c9h)
 16. 22 calls half pot cbet on 469r (even if a lower board, 22 should still be a fold)
+17. QQ call 3bet IP, call 1/2 pot cbet on A high board (e.g. Ad9d2s, even as strong as QQ should be a fold)

 ## Turn